 “Dear ____, Thank you so much for the gift, we love it.
 John & I were so happy that you could be there for our special day.
 Miss you and hope to see you soon” sounds just as boring and impersonal as it looks.
 Remember, these people love and cherish you and took the time to look through your 50 page long registry just to pick out the perfect salad spinner.
 They deserve a thoughtful, well-written, personalized thank you note.

 Luckily for you, Postable’s Carbon Copy tool lets you apply the same master message to all 250 recipients at one time.
 This way, you can go into each note and personalize it further (personalization is KEY).

 Sending an e-card may be fine for St. Patrick’s Day, but this was your wedding.
 One of the most important days of your life that you’re about to show gratitude for.

-Although it might seem oh-so-tempting to send out 300 of those e-cards with the animated cherubs, DON’T. Post-wedding thank you notes are one of those occasions where snail mail is an absolute must.
+Although it might seem oh-so-tempting to send out 300 of those e-cards with the animated cherubs, DON’T. Wedding thank you cards are one of those occasions where snail mail is an absolute must.
 Does your 85 year-old grandmother who gave you the family china even know what e-mail is?